-- 6. The oral exam will take place during class time, towards the end of the semester.
+- 6. The oral exam will take place during class time, towards the end of the semester, and will be conducted by two teachers, as per the regulations.
 This exam will have no alternative date. - 7.
 The final written exam will take place on the dates set within the official university exam schedule.
-No material or dictionaries are allowed into the exam. - \ The Language Center has partnered with several CEFR-aligned international examination bodies to provide our students with the option of standardized language certification.
-In French we offer the DELF exam from time to time.
-These exams are external to course requirements; students will receive notice of such options and of the participation fees.
+No material or dictionaries are allowed into the exam.